nextflow-io/training/docs/basic_training/containers.md

 ### Your first Dockerfile

 Docker images are created by using a so-called `Dockerfile`, a simple text file containing a list of commands to assemble and configure the image with the software packages required.
-For example, a Dockerfile to create a container with `cowsay` and installed could be as simple as this:
+For example, a Dockerfile to create a container with `cowsay` installed could be as simple as this:

 ```dockerfile linenums="1" title="Dockerfile"
 FROM debian:bullseye-slim